 “An Immersion into Permaculture and Its Connection to Judaism” is open to anyone interested in learning about permaculture.
 “Interestingly, most major world religions and every indigenous spiritual lineage I’ve studied have some form of the customs and belief systems discussed in the Immersion into Permaculture class,” says Friedman.
 “The class will have something for everyone, no matter what your background or beliefs.”

 Earthaven is located at 5 Consensus Cir, Black Mountain.
 For more information about Go Yarok! see jcc-asheville.org/goyarok.org.
 For information about Earthaven, see earthaven.com.
 Tickets to the Immersion and Judaism class are $45.
-Email Jacqui Childs at firstname.lastname@example.org for more information.
+RSVP to Jacqui Childs by June 25 at firstname.lastname@example.org to reserve your spot or for more information.
 Find out more about Zev Friedman at see the video link below or check out these websites: www.livingsystemsdesign.net and www.schoolofintegratedliving.org.

 The Asheville JCC is Composting for a Better World!

 We are partnering with a great local company-Danny’s Dumpster.
 Danny’s Dumpster will pick up our food and paper waste, bring it to their facility and turn it into nutrient rich compost which then goes back into our local gardens.